msamedina/bionetverification/README.md

 NOTE: sudo access may be necessary.

 #### Automated installations
-All prerequisit installations and setups are located in the `install_additionals.sh` bash script.
+All prerequisite installations and setups are located in the `install_additionals.sh` bash script.
 This should be run as root:
 ```sh
 sudo bash install_additionals.sh
 ```